KevJohBer/tic_tac_toe/README.md

 Tic tac toe is a classic board game that anyone can play.
 This version of tic tac toe is made with Python code.

-You choose wether you want to play as X or O, the objective is to place your mark 3 squares in a row.
-In this python version you can choose to play against the computer or a friend.
+Users can choose if they want to play against a computer or a friend.
+They win by placing 3 Xs or Os in a row.

 [Here is the live version](https://tic-tac-toe-kjb.herokuapp.com/)